SolaceSamples/solace-samples-c/_docs/feature_message-replay.md

 1. First, a client initiated replay is started when the flow connects.
 All messages are requested and replayed from the replay log.
 ```
-$ ./build/staged/bin/featureMessageReplay -h <host:port> -u <client-username>@<message-vpn> \
-                                          -q Q/tutorial [-w <client-passWord>]
+$ ./MessageReplay <msg_backbone_ip:port> <vpn> <client-username> <password> Q/tutorial
 ```
 2. After replay the application is able to receive live messages.
 Try it by publishing a new message using the "QueueProducer" sample from another terminal.
 Note that this message will also be added to the replay log.
 ```
-$ ./build/staged/bin/queueProducer <host:port> <client-username>@<message-vpn> [client-password]
+$ ./QueuePublisher  <msg_backbone_ip:port> <vpn> <client-username> <password> Q/tutorial
 ```
 3. Now start a replay from the message broker.
-The flow event handler monitors for a replay start event.
-When the message broker initiates a replay, the flow will see a DOWN_ERROR event with cause 'Replay Started'.
+The flow event callback monitors for a replay start event.
+When the message broker initiates a replay, the flow will see a `SOLCLIENT_FLOW_EVENT_DOWN_ERROR` event with SubCode `SOLCLIENT_SUBCODE_REPLAY_STARTED`.
 This means an administrator has initiated a replay, and the application must destroy and re-create the flow to receive the replayed messages.
 This will replay all logged messages including the live one published in step 2.

 ![alt text]({{ site.baseurl }}/assets/images/initiate-replay.png "Initiating Replay using Solace PubSub+ Manager")